John R. Ross Scholarship

 About the Scholarship

 The John R. Ross Scholarship is the Alpha Rho Chi Foundation’s scholarship program recognizing academic success, leadership, and service in the fraternity’s active chapters.
-In 2016, three scholarships were awarded, valued at $5,000, $2,500, and $1,000.
+This year, three scholarships were awarded, valued at $5,000, $2,500, and $1,000.
 All active chapter members of APX are encouraged to apply at the beginning of each year; the award is traditionally presented at APX’s National Convention.